 Argentine peso security features

 We recommend paying special attention to high-value banknotes.
 Such as AR$ 1000, AR$ 500, AR$ 200.
 On the other hand, AR$ 100 bills tend not to be counterfeited.
 For the reason that they seem to loose value, due to the high inflation levels.
 Apparently it’s not worth the effort any more.

 In any case, you could use these security featuress to check any banknote.

-There is a watermark that could be seen on the banknote when looking at it against the light.
+There is a watermark.
+You could discover it on the banknote when looking at it against the light.
 If you do this, you’ll be able to see the image corresponding to the banknote (that’s also printed on it).
 For example, on a AR$ 1000 banknote you will see the image of a bird, the “hornero”, a native bird.
 In the video, we’ve used a AR$100 bill with Evita’s portrait.

 Optical variability ink:

 When moving the banknote we can observe that the number showing the value of the banknote changes its color.

 A thin vertical silver ribbon is threaded through the note’s paper.
-You could read there “BCRA” (Banco Central de la República Argentina) and the number corresponding to the value of the banknote.
+You could read there “BCRA” (Banco Central de la República Argentina).
+And, of course, the number corresponding to the value of the banknote.

 This is for me the best way to detect if a banknote is not fake.
 When running a finger across the letters of the banknote, we should feel the distinctive texture of the raised printing.
 Besides, we can also scratch the image printed on the banknote with a fingernail and feel the reliefs.